Apply to be an ambassador

 - Candidates must be comfortable communicating with the public.

 - Candidates should have a minimum 2.7 WSU cumulative grade point average.

 Yes, ambassadors are paid an hourly wage to attend monthly mandatory meetings and training, all approved and assigned recruitment activities, and College of Arts and Sciences events.
 The CAS Student Ambassador program is a registered student organization (RSO) with a mission to identify the needs and interests of fellow CAS students and to plan programs to address those issues.
 Time spent working on the RSO programs is not paid.

-New ambassadors are required to attend three training sessions during the spring semester and to complete a couple of assignments.
+New ambassadors are required to attend four training sessions during the spring semester and to complete a couple of assignments.
 They may also attend recruitment and retention events and participate with veteran ambassadors – however, students will not receive compensation for these hours.
-No compensation is allowed until after July 1, 2018, when training is complete and the new fiscal year begins.
+No compensation is allowed until after July 1, 2024, when training is complete and the new fiscal year begins.

 All ambassadors are required to attend monthly meetings/training sessions, which are scheduled on Sunday evenings.

 Elected officers will attend an additional meeting once a month in order to plan and prepare for the general monthly meeting.

 Time commitment varies depending on the ambassador’s availability to attend events but, generally, an ambassador will attend 3-4 events each semester, usually on Saturdays.

 If your GPA is within a reasonable range of the 2.7 requirement, go ahead and apply.
 If you are chosen to be an ambassador, your status will be reassessed once the spring 2024 semester grades are available.
 If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2024 semester.

 Yes.
 If a candidate is strong enough, the selection committee may choose a student who may be gone for a semester, especially if that student is not graduating in May 2025.